vflsva/system_administration/README.md

 If using scripts, enable powershell to run them.

 a) open powershell (run as administrator)
-b) allow scripts to be run: `Set-ExecutionPolicy RemoteSigned`
+b) allow scripts to be run: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
 c) enable: `Y` (yes)

 ### 3) import certs (from ansible control host) on windows host